Aging

 (800) 227-2345

-This is a voluntary organization that funds research to find a cure for cancer and carries out programs to educate the public and health professionals about cancer prevention, detection, treatment, and research.
-All local chapters sponsor a wide range of services for cancer patients and their families, including self-help groups, transportation programs, and limited financial aid.
+This voluntary organization funds research to find a cure for cancer and carry out programs to educate the public and health professionals about cancer prevention, detection, treatment, and research.
+In addition, all local chapters sponsor various services for cancer patients and their families, including self-help groups, transportation programs, and limited financial aid.

 National Cancer Institute